 Frutos del Guacabo

 Explore sustainable agriculture and savor the delicious locally sourced produce at Frutos del Guacabo.
 For many years, this family-run business has been a driving force in Puerto Rico's agriculture, offering a journey into sustainable farming.
 Indulge in the scents and flavors of local fruits and spices, explore the hydroponic gardens, interact with their goats and other animals, and discover the art of cheese-making using their milk.

 Cueva de las Golondrinas

-A 5–10-minute walk leads you to this cave formation of solid sand, with a small beach nearby.
-This natural wonder serves as a home to swallows and bats during different seasons of the year.
+A 5–10-minute walk leads you to this cave formation of solid sand with a small beach nearby.
+The natural wonder of Cueva de las Golondrinas serves as a home to swallows and bats during different seasons of the year.

 Hacienda La Esperanza

 A former sugar plantation has been transformed into one of the biggest nature reserves in the north of Puerto Rico.
 At Hacienda La Esperanza you can explore mangrove forests, crystal-clear estuaries, and sprawling wetlands.
 The hacienda that gives the reserve its name has been restored and now serves as a museum and visitor center, housing an impressive collection of machetes used by the sugarcane workers and the only sugar mill steam engine of its kind in existence.